alariccole/Dispenser/README.md

 ![ScreenShot](https://raw.github.com/alariccole/Dispenser/master/Icon-72@2x.png)

-This was built to use either raw promo codes, or redeem links such as from the Tokens Mac App http://usetokens.com (no affiliation, I just like the product).
-Just paste line-delimited text into this app to easily share.
+This was built primarily to use redeem links such as those from the Tokens Mac App http://usetokens.com (no affiliation, I just like the product).
+Just paste a set of links into this app to easily share them piecemeal.
 This app does not fetch codes from ITC etc. It is only meant as a UI for sharing.

 I found that I was often handing out codes for [my apps](https://itunes.apple.com/us/artist/alaric-cole/id286391075 "App Store Link") in person.
 Using a text file was getting tedious, so I built this in between sessions at Macworld.